 - The collar should never be the exact same measurement as your dog’s neck, or it will be too tight.

 - When trying on collars, you should be able to fit two fingers between the collar and your dog’s neck.

 - If you have a puppy, you might want to get an adjustable collar, so there is room to grow.

 - A lightweight collar is best for a small dog.

-- You may want to get a breakaway collar if your pup wears their collar all the time, and you are worried about your dog getting caught on something.
-You can often find this type of collars in the cat section of a pet store.
+- You may want to get a breakaway collar if your pup wears their collar all the time and you are worried about your dog getting caught on something.
+You can often find this type of collar in the cat section of a pet store.